jcolag/entropy-arbitrage/2024-07-18-new-ground.md

 Wait, I have something for this, don't I?
 Yes, in [*11001001*]({% post_url 2022-08-25-11001001 %})'s post, I cited [*That's No Moon*](https://journals.le.ac.uk/index.php/pst/article/view/1956), which estimates (on the order of) 10<sup>27</sup> joules to destroy an Earth-like planet[^1], figure that "most of the planet" equates to roughly the same value.
 They say that the wave will reach the destination with a factor of two hundred more energy than expected, so that tells us that the *intended* energy came to somewhere in the neighborhood of 10<sup>25</sup> joules.

 [^1]:  Oddly, I don't see where they draw that conclusion, despite listing it in the abstract.
-They cite the 10<sup>32</sup> value, but since that overcomes the [gravitational binding energy](https://en.wikipedia.org/wiki/Gravitational_binding_energy) of the planet---which you can confirm by calculating $$U = -\frac{3GM^2}{5R}$$, and who would've guessed that *this* post would spur me to work out how to render math nicely, with two equations...?---that looks more like disintegration than plain old destruction, which would certainly take orders of magnitude less power.
+They cite the 10<sup>32</sup> value, but since that overcomes the {% wiki Gravitational_binding_energy|gravitational binding energy|en %} of the planet---which you can confirm by calculating $$U = -\frac{3GM^2}{5R}$$, and who would've guessed that *this* post would spur me to work out how to render math nicely, with two equations...?---that looks more like disintegration than plain old destruction, which would certainly take orders of magnitude less power.

 What does *that* look like?
-Well, the asteroid impact that created the [Chicxulub crater](https://en.wikipedia.org/wiki/Chicxulub_crater) released around 10<sup>23</sup> joules, or a hundred times *less* than they deliberately aimed at a colony.
+Well, the asteroid impact that created the {% wiki Chicxulub_crater|Chicxulub crater|en %} released around 10<sup>23</sup> joules, or a hundred times *less* than they deliberately aimed at a colony.
 Imagine forming one hundred Gulfs of Mexico in rapid succession where we used to have a city, and you get the general idea.
 Or if you don't like that, the Earth receives 10<sup>24</sup> joules of energy from the Sun every year, so you could instead imagine concentrating a decade's worth of solar energy into a single sunbeam.

 I wonder if that explains Starfleet's interest.
 We've seen since at least [*Contagion*]({% post_url 2023-02-02-contagion %}) that Starfleet has an interest in quietly snapping up new weapons under other pretexts, such as amateur archaeology, and if we read an episode like [*A Matter of Perspective*]({% post_url 2023-08-03-matter-perspective %}) even mildly cynically, they do sometimes fund useless-looking civilian technologies that happen to have potential as weapons.
 And a way to aim 10<sup>25</sup> joules---again, the likely intended power, not the version raging out of control---at a planet many light years away with no loss of energy certainly looks like a potential weapon to me.